vineelkovvuri/vineelkovvuri.github.io/content/blog/Rust-Sharing-Objects/index.md

     - Finally, `b_ptr` is cast to a `*mut c_void`.

 2. Temporary Escape from Borrow Checking:
-    - The cast to `*mut c_void` removes the borrow checker’s visibility into how the mutable reference (`mut_ref`) in `A` is being used.
-Rust assumes you are responsible for managing aliasing and mutability safety when you use raw pointers.
+    - ==The cast to `*mut c_void` removes the borrow checker’s visibility into how the mutable reference (`mut_ref`) in `A` is being used.
+Rust assumes you are responsible for managing aliasing and mutability safety when you use raw pointers.==

 3. Sequential Mutability:
     - Since `a` is converted to `a_ptr` (a raw pointer) before `b` is created, the borrow checker treats the mutable borrow in `a` as no longer active.

-#### Why Part 2 Fails:
+#### Why Part 2 Fails?
 1. Simultaneous Mutable Borrows:
     - In this case, both `A` and `B` are holding mutable references to `c` at the same time.
 This violates Rust's borrowing rules, which prohibit multiple mutable borrows of the same data simultaneously.

 2. Borrow Checker Enforcement:
     - When you write `let mut b = B { mut_ref: &mut c };`, the borrow checker